ManicMiners/docs/_pages/DATSectioninfo.md

 - Y= floating point Y scale, default is 1.0.
 - Z= floating point Z scale, default is 1.0.

 The default camera is at the center of the map with a P of 45 - this means a 45 degree angle for the camera looking down.
+Yaw is -90 so the 0,0 tile is upper left.
 The default scale is 1.0, 1.0, 1.0
 The default rotation is 0